lifting-bits/mcsema/docs/McsemaWalkthrough.md

 Now, let's re-create a new `xz` binary and see it in action!

-    $ clang-3.8 -m64 -O3 -o xz.new /store/artem/git/mcsema/generated/ELF_64_linux.S xz.bc -llzma
+    $ clang-3.8 -m64 -O3 -o xz.new ${MCSEMA_DIR}/generated/ELF_64_linux.S xz.bc -llzma

-This is a fairly ordinary clang command line; the only thing of note is `/store/artem/git/mcsema/generated/ELF_64_linux.S`, which happens to be my path to the aforementioned generated assembly stubs.
+This is a fairly ordinary clang command line; the only thing of note is `${MCSEMA_DIR}/generated/ELF_64_linux.S`, which is the path to the aforementioned generated assembly stubs.
 The `ELF_64_linux.S` is the stub to use for 64-bit ELF files on Linux.
 Other possible options include:

 * `ELF_32_linux.S`: Used when generating 32-bit Linux ELFs
 * `PE_64_windows.asm`: Used when generating 64-bit Windows PEs